 Other common names: Sand Goanna

-General description: Tail is laterally compressed with regular rings.
+This large lizard has a large tail that is laterally compressed with regular rings.
 Grey streaks on throat forming a ‘V’ shape, pale-edged dark stripe extending from the eye and a cream to yellow patternless tail-tip.
 Brown to reddish brown in colour with pale yellow speckling which tends to cluster into tight transversely arranged dark-centered spots.

 Ground dwelling species occurring in sclerophyll forests and arid environments, sheltering in burrows, hollow logs and dense leaf litter.

 Carnivorous unselectively feeding upon small vertebrates, insects and carrion.

 Recent captures and sightings close to Brisbane include western suburbs such as Anstead, Mt Crosby and Pine Mountain at Ipswich.
 Relatively widespread west of Ipswich.

 Please be patient while our image gallery loads.
 If viewing images in the lightbox viewer by clicking on an image, please allow a few second between each image as some images are large to retain their quality and size.
 Images are loaded straight from Dropbox, if blank spaces appear in gallery please click on the refresh icon top left of gallery.

 All image are the property of the website or respected owner and can not be re-used without permission.
 Copyright applies

 Did you know WildlifeQld offers a snake & Lizard identification service.
 For our identification service simply use the upload form on www.snakecatchers.com.au We provide our Australian snake identification service free of charge and always welcome high quality images for potential inclusion on our website.
 This service is not just for Queensland snake identification but for all snake id across Australia.